Submittal Guidelines And General Fire Safety Requirements For the Use of Tents and Membrane Structures

 Definitions: Tent – a structure, enclosure or shelter, with or without sidewalls or drops, constructed of fabric or pliable material supported by any manner except by air or the contents that it protects.
 Membrane Structure – Air supported or air-inflated structure.

-Required Permits: Tents and membrane structures having and area in excess of 800 square feet EXEMPTION: Tents open on all sides which comply with all of the following: Individual tents having a maximum size of 1800 square feet The aggregate area of multiple tents placed side by side without a fire break clearance of 12 feet, not exceeding 1800 square feet.
+1. Tents open on all sides which comply with ALL of the following: Individual tents having a maximum size of 1800 square feet.
+The aggregate area of multiple tents placed side by side without a fire break clearance of 12 feet, not exceeding 1800 square feet.
 A minimum clearance of 12 feet to all structures and other tents.

-To apply for a tent permit that meets the above requirements to be constructed within the city limits of Gastonia, below are two ways a tent permit can be applied for during regular business hours:
+To apply for a tent permit that meets the above requirements to be constructed within the city limits of Gastonia, look before for submittal instructions:

 3. Combustible material such as hay, straw, shaving or similar material shall not be located within any tent or membrane structure used for assembly purposes or cooking.

 4. Must be located at least 20 feet from lot lines, parked vehicles and internal combustion engines.

 5. All tents or membrane structures and their appurtenances shall be adequately roped, braced and anchored to withstand the elements of weather and prevent against collapsing.
 A minimum of 5 lbs at each post is required.
 This can be accomplished with sand bags, concrete weights, steel weights, or water filled containers.